 My body is constantly fighting pain.
 As you can imagine, that makes me exhausted.
-Sleeping and down time are both forced upon me and required to recover or survive.
-It is forced upon me by extreme nausea, joint and muscle pain, intense sensitivities and of course the head pain.
-These are all symptoms of migraine and the fatigue is hard to battle.
+Sleeping and downtime are both forced upon me and required to recover or survive.
+It is forced upon me by extreme nausea, joint and muscle pain, intense sensitivities, and of course head pain.
+These are all symptoms of migraine and fatigue is hard to battle.

 Best Sleep Environment for Migraine